argoproj/argo-cd/docs/user-guide/helm.md

 > v1.3 or later

-Helm hooks are similar to [Argo CD resource hooks](resource_hooks.md).
-In Helm, a hook is any normal kubernetes resource annotated with the `helm.sh/hook` annotation.
+Helm hooks are similar to [Argo CD hooks](resource_hooks.md).
+In Helm, a hook is any normal Kubernetes resource annotated with the `helm.sh/hook` annotation.

-Argo CD supports most Helm hooks by mapping the Helm annotations onto Argo CD's own hook annotations:
+Argo CD supports many (most?)
+Helm hooks by mapping the Helm annotations onto Argo CD's own hook annotations:

 | Helm Annotation | Notes |
 |---|---|